 In Morocco, hake is referred to as merna, cola, or merluzza.
 Smaller whiting tends to be tastier than larger ones.
-Try to select fish that are 7" or less in length.
+Try to select fish that are 7-inch or less in length.

-- Wash each fish, checking to be sure the stomach cavities are clean, draining thoroughly.
+- Wash each fish, checking to be sure the stomach cavities are clean; drain thoroughly.

 - Sprinkle the fish with about 2 teaspoons of the Moroccan Fish Spice, and a little bit of salt if desired.
 Alternatively, season the fish to taste with a light sprinkling of pepper and salt.

 - Place the seasoned whiting in a colander set in a deep bowl and cover tightly; leave in the fridge until ready to cook.
 (The fish can be prepped up to this point and then refrigerated for up to a day.)

 - When ready to fry, place the flour on a plate or shallow dish.
 Lightly coat the fish with the flour, shaking off the excess, and set aside in a single layer on a tray.

 - Pour enough vegetable oil into a frying pan to fully coat the bottom, and heat for 2 to 3 minutes over medium heat.